How about selling up and spending the year with your family 'living wild'? Read this amazing story from Jen Benson on their Wild Year.

 When we set out on our adventure our priority was that the kids should not be put at unnecessary risk or discomfort for the sake of our challenge, and it definitely felt the right decision at that point.

 Being ‘wild’ rather than necessarily under canvas also opens up many other options for us.
 We’d like to stay on a boat for a while to experience sea or river life.
 We’d also like to try out other forms of nomadic living: yurts, shepherds huts and those we’ll create ourselves once the weather warms up.

 We’ve had many offers of free or very cheap places to stay, from a pitch in return for a review, to a spare floor or level patch of lawn.
 Our aim is to average £10 a night for accommodation so this is all incredibly helpful, especially when we need to pay well over that on occasion.

 We’ve had some wonderful winter adventures, from skating on frozen puddles on Dartmoor to making beach art and exploring rockpools on the south Devon coast.
 We’re learning how to make tent living as comfortable as possible; which wood works well in the woodburner and how to use it best for cooking and drying.
 We’re learning about the ground, trees, rain and wind and how these things affect every aspect of our daily living.
 We’re getting familiar with the nighttime sounds of forests, moorland and coast, and had the time to simply ‘be’ within our natural surroundings.

 We’re watching with great excitement as the days finally start to lengthen again and planning our next adventures.
 We’re heading to Exmoor next, and then east and north to continue our explorations.

 We’ve also got some challenges lined up, including walking some of the National Trails with our small tent.

-We’ll be blogging here on GOWTK over the course of the year so please come back and catch up, or visit us at awildyear.co.uk Twitter @awildyear and Facebook /awildyear
+We’ll be blogging here on GOWTK over the year, so please come back and catch up, or visit us at awildyear.co.uk Twitter @awildyear and Facebook /awildyear